1. Begin by measuring the fence run

 Decide on the type of post you’d like to use then select the length of post required for the fence height* including the gravel board** and any topping/trellis you want to incorporate above the fence and between the posts.

-A post is required to support the ends of each fence panel.
+A post is required to support the edges of each fence panel.
 In addition to the two basic styles of post we offer (Slotted Jakposts and square, non-slotted posts), Slotted Jakposts are also available in the following types:

 • Intermediate Post (use to join panels along the fence run)